 '''

+% inside(Sender, GeomList)

 intersect @ inside(S, L1), inside(S, L2) <=>

-'''

-'''

 intersect_geoms(L1, L2, L3),

 L3 = [|], % at least one geom left

 inside(S, L3).

 intersect_geoms(L1, L2, L3) <=>

 setof(Geom, intersect_geom(L1,L2,Geom), L3).

 intersect_geom(L1, L2, rect(A#B,C#D)) <=>

 member(rect(A1#B1,C1#D1), L1),

 member(rect(A2#B2,C2#D2), L2),

 A is max(A1,A2), B is max(B1,B2),

 C is min(C1,C2), D is min(D1,D2),

 A<C, B<D. % not empty

 '''

-The above solver can be adapted quickly to work with other geometric objects than rectangles by changing the definition of intersect_geom/3.
+The above solver can be adapted quickly to work with other geometric objects than rectangles by changing the definition of intersect\geom/3.
 Also, the lifting to 3 dimensions just amounted to adding a third coordinate and code analogous to the one for the other dimensions.
 The simplicity of the solver does not mean primitiveness or triviality, it rather illustrates the power of CHR, since it would be quite hard to implement the functionality in a hard-wired black-box solver:

 Already in the initial non-disjunctive case there are problems: Finite domains are in principle applicable, however coordinates would have to be rounded to integers.
-Also, we found that for our application the built-in finite domain solver of ECL^iPS^e was slightly slower than the CHR implementation.
+Also, we found that for our application the built-in finite domain solver of $ECL^iPS^e$ was slightly slower than the CHR implementation.
 Using linear polynomial constraints would be an overkill and thus inefficient, too.
-Interval arithmetic as in CLP(BNR) [Ben95] or Newton [BMH94] can express the required constraints more adequately - even when we move from rectangles to other geometric objects that are described by non-linear equations.
+Interval arithmetic [Ben95] can express the required constraints more adequately - even when we move from rectangles to other geometric objects that are described by non-linear equations.
 However, the actually used disjunctive geometric constraints would require recasting using auxiliary variables, which is expensive, error-prone and limits the amount of propagation.
-The cardinality constraint of cc(FD) [HSD95] could be used to express the disjunction.
-But to the best of our knowledge, a glass-box system combining interval reasoning and cardinality is not available.